Search

 In summary, visa holders can own property in the Philippines but must follow the local laws and regulations governing the Filipino real estate industry.
 Each situation is unique, and compliance with the required eligibility criteria is crucial.

-Obtain your Philippine visa with Own Property Abroad
+Obtain any visa in the Philippines with Own Property Abroad

-Get help with your visa in the Philippines
+Get help applying for a visa in the Philippines

 Frequently Asked Questions (FAQs)